-BR206 Instruments for Straight Razor Shaving This course will provide theory and practice for straight razor shaving.
-Safety and sanitation measures will be discussed and practiced.
-This course will also, provide the understanding of all the instruments use in the practice of barbering.
+BR206 Instruments for Straight Razor Shaving

+will also, provide the understanding of all the instruments use in the practice of barbering.

 BR208 Uniform Cutting and a Long Layered Cut Lecture Hrs: 5 Lab Hrs: 25 Credit Hrs: 1 In this course students will gain proficiency in uniform and long layered cutting.
 This course will also provide the understanding of all the instruments used in the practice of barbering.